 Dogs quickly learn if barking gets them attention or another reward.
 While it might be cute for a puppy to bark for his food, this behaviour is frustrating as the dog gets older.

 The easiest way to tackle this problem is to completely ignore the dog until the barking stops.
 In many cases, practicing this consistently is enough for barking to reduce.
 If your dog is persistent, ask him to “lie down” and wait a few seconds before treating.

 This is another reason why scolding doesn’t work.
 If your dog is barking for attention, shouting at him is giving what he wants.

-There is a trend over recent years for nearly all canine behavioural issues to be blamed on a lack of exercise.
+There is a trend over recent years for nearly all canine behavioral issues to be blamed on a lack of exercise.
 While this is clearly not the case, it is true that a lack of mental and physical stimulation can cause more barking.

 The problem is that barking is more interesting than doing nothing.
 If your dog isn’t getting enough stimulation throughout the day, he might bark to relieve built up tension.

 Fortunately, this is one of the easiest types of barking to prevent.
 Some ways to reduce boredom include:

 - Take your dog on longer walks.
 This isn’t always possible, but is the best way to tire your dog and reduce barking.

 - Vary the type of walks your dog gets.
 Ball throwing in a park is brilliant for physically tiring your pet, but it lacks mental stimulation.
 For this reason, vary the type and location of walks to keep things interesting.

 - Avoid shutting your dog in a crate for long periods.
 Crates are useful training tools, but it can be frustrating for a dog to be locked up for hours.